 MP3 stands for MPEG Audio Layer 3, which refers to an audio technology that compresses CD-quality sound while retaining most of the original sound characteristics.
 Listeners can playback MP3 files on a PC, using media player software, or on a digital music player (like an iPod).

 Mute allows a host to block the broadcast of audio during a conference call.
 Participants can self-mute a by pressing 4* on their telephone keypads.
 A host can also mute the entire participant group by pressing 1* on his or her telephone keypad.

 The New Participant Entry Tone announces new participants with an audio chime as they join a conference call.
 This feature is enabled by default, but the host can disable it by pressing 9* on his or her telephone keypad.

-On-demand Conference Calls do not require advanced scheduling.
-You can host a conference call 24 hours a day, seven days a week without prior notice.
+These calls do not require advanced scheduling.
+You can host a call 24 hours a day, seven days a week without prior notice.

 Free Conference Calling's service has a six-hour time limit, however, the host can initiate an Optional Time Extension to continue the session when prompted five minutes before reaching the time limit.